 A business process should add value to the organization, helping to improve productivity and efficiency across teams.

-Every step of a business process must contribute to the overall success of that process when used.
+Every step of a business process must contribute to the overall success of that process when it is used.
 There is no room for unnecessary steps.

 4. Improvement

-Once defined, it’s easy to optimize business processes to improve outcomes, for example, reducing the time between a verbal offer to a new employee to sending the final contract.
+Once defined, it’s easy to improve business workflows and optimize processes to improve outcomes, for example, reducing the time between a verbal offer to a new employee and sending the final contract.

 A business process is not task management or project management.
 Task management is the key to project management, and projects are one-off endeavors.

-However, business processes impact on ways of working and information flow, which influence project outcomes.
+However, business processes impact the ways of working and information flow, which in turn influence project outcomes.
 We’ll review this relationship in more detail later on.

 1. Pick one process

-Start with an important process used regularly in your organization.
-Think about the purpose of the process, why it was created, and measurements of success.
+Choose a high-impact process that occurs regularly, such as new project requests or invoice approvals.
+Think about the purpose of the process, why it was created, and the measurements of success.

 2. Document the steps